darfink/Ainomis/README.md

 ## MonoGame vs FNA

-MonoGame is used due to it's awesome support for mobile platforms, whilst FNA is used on desktops, due to better performance and more extensive controller support.
+MonoGame is used due to it's fantastic support for mobile platforms, whilst FNA is used on desktops, due to better performance and more extensive controller support.